pinax/pinax/docs/how_to_contribute.md

 ### Installing Python versions

 Using the Pinax app `tox.ini` file, determine what versions of Python are required for testing.
 In our example above we support Python 2.7.x, 3.3.x, 3.4.x, and 3.5.x.
-Install the latest versions of each required Python <major>.<minor> release using `pyenv`:
+Install the latest version of each required Python <major>.<minor> release using `pyenv`:

     $ pyenv install 2.7.10